dr-kino/dr-kino.github.io/README.md

 ```
 Then access the page via the following address: http://127.0.0.1:4000

 Then copy the content from gh-pages, generated in the same level of the root folder, to directorie dr-kino.github.io.
 The most important folder to link the references are generated in tag folder.
+IMPORTANT: Before enter the command ```console $ jekyll build ``` is important to exclude the content of tag folder.